Contrarian Corpus

 1. 1

-Philidor and R&O Pharmacy are the same entity — evidence of phantom accounts to book revenue
+Philidor and R&O Pharmacy are the same entity — phantom accounts used to book revenue

 2. 2